 The Ambitious Instruction: Accelerating Learning plan brings the district back to the basics of quality learning and teaching.
 It unites all content areas around (1) formative practices, (2) explicit instruction, and (3) meaningful student engagement.
 Each grade level and content area will embrace specific instructional practices around these areas.

 The following equity-oriented practices provide the framework for Ambitious Instruction: Accelerating Learning.

 - Focusing on culturally and linguistically responsive teaching practices that promote learning

 - Leveraging technology to empower students to create, collaborate, communicate, and think critically

-The Division of Library Media Services provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.
+The library media services office provides leadership in developing pre-K through grade 12 school library media programs to support student achievement.

 School library programs ensure that students and teachers have access to media collections that include a variety of print, non-print, reference, and electronic resources.

 Each MPS school media center tailors its collection to best serve its student body and supports the school curriculum to have a positive effect on student outcomes.